• Skip to main content

 At long last I'm ready to start sharing our powder room and simple closet build.
 Let's get right to it and kick things off with our inexpensive barn door with mirror and finished closet.

-We started this project last year with a plan to turn a small closet in the guest bedroom into a small powder room.
-Tiny is more like it.
 Anyway, after we started construction we decided that we needed to try to add a closet.
 Not only did we need the storage but if we ever have to sell this house, it would be important for resale.

 bedroom closet with clothes hanging inside